Local park with seating

 Hogben Park 2 Railway Parade Kogarah NSW 2217 Australia

 Hogben Park – Kogarah

-Sutherland Park – Chatswood
+Wallace Park Reserve – Chatswood

 Bundock Park is located directly adjacent to Clovelly Beach.
 On the southern side of the beach you will find an amenities building, beach inspectors’ office, the Sea Salt Cafe, picnic shelters, BBQs and external showers.
 A children’s playground is located in a small grassed area behind the beach.
 There are also several small, grassed picnic areas, many of which are enclosed by mature native planting.
 On the northern side of the bay there are formal pathways, picnic shelters, BBQs, and extensive plantings of native trees and shrubs.
 The Coastal Walkway runs through the park and it is popular with walkers and joggers.